SALT-Lab-Human-AI/project-check-point-1-ABCapture/reflections/kiel_sara.md

 ## title Reflection
 ### Citation and Link
+Li, G., Zarei, M. A., Alibakhshi, G., & Labbafi, A. (2024).
+Teachers and educators’ experiences and perceptions of artificial intelligence-powered interventions for autism groups.
+BMC Psychology, 12(199). [https://doi.org/10.1186/s40359-024-01664-2](https://doi.org/10.1186/s40359-024-01664-2)

 ### Summary
+This qualitative study investigates the perceptions and experiences of 20 educators and parents regarding AI-powered interventions for children with autism.
+Using semi-structured interviews and focus groups, the research identified perceived benefits such as increased engagement, personalized learning, and real-time feedback.
+Challenges included limited access to technology, the need for educator training, potential bias in AI systems, ethical concerns, and the risk of overreliance on technology replacing human interaction.
+The study emphasizes the importance of cultural and linguistic appropriateness, avoiding bias, and collaborative design involving families and communities to enhance intervention effectiveness and inclusivity.

 ### Insights Learned
+- Individualized approaches are crucial since each child with autism presents unique strengths and challenges, making one-size-fits-all solutions ineffective.
+- Effective implementation depends heavily on educator training, technical support, and culturally responsive design to maximize benefits across diverse populations.
+- Real-time feedback benefits both children and educators by reinforcing positive behaviors and enabling tailored instructional adjustments.
+- Collaborative involvement of families and communities enhances cultural sensitivity, relevance, and overall impact of AI interventions.
+- Regular audits and ongoing research are necessary to address biases, ensure ethical standards, and evaluate long-term efficacy and accessibility.

 ### Limitations/Risks
+- Findings from this study may not generalize widely due to a limited, demographically specific sample (Iranian educators and parents).
+- Overreliance on AI technology risks reducing critical human social interactions essential for emotional and social development.

 ### How This Inspires Our Project
+This study highlights the importance of embedding personalized, culturally sensitive, and ethically responsible AI frameworks in educational interventions for children with autism.
+For our project, it underscores the need to prioritize real-time feedback, user training, and inclusive design when building AI-powered tools like incident loggers and document organizers.
+We will want to ensure our solution is both effective in supporting autistic learners and practical for educators.